Impact of Lifted Tariffs on Coffee Prices and Sourcing Strategies

 Tariffs often cause price volatility by adding unpredictable costs to imports.
 With tariffs lifted, the coffee market can expect:

-Less fluctuation in prices for specific coffee varieties
+Less fluctuation in prices for specific coffee varieties.

-More predictable costs for roasters and distributors
+More predictable costs for roasters and distributors.

-Potential for more consistent retail prices for consumers
+Potential for more consistent retail prices for consumers.

 For example, a roaster who previously faced sudden price hikes due to tariff changes can now plan purchases with greater confidence.
 This stability benefits both businesses and customers by reducing unexpected price swings.